How to stop nuisance calls

 Android

 Android users can block numbers in the call log.
-Simply select the number of the nuisance caller and hit the ‘More’ or '3 dots' symbol in the top right-hand corner of the screen.
+Simply select the number of the nuisance caller and hit the ‘More’ or the '3 dots' symbol in the top right-hand corner of the screen.

 You'll then be able to add the number to your reject list, which should stop the nuisance calls and texts.